Championing civil society

 - Sustainable development and protection of the environment, and;

 - Capacity building for NGOs.

 Entities from the donor countries – Iceland, Liechtenstein and Norway – are eligible as projects partners.
-NGOs from Macedonia, Serbia and Turkey are also eligible partners under this specific call.
+NGOs from the former Yugoslav Republic of Macedonia, Serbia and Turkey are also eligible partners under this specific call.
 This also applies to intergovernmental organisations.